MicrosoftDocs/learn/learn-pr/sqlserver/sql-server-2022-data-virtualization/includes/2-polybase.md

 SQL Server 2022 introduces the new architecture of PolyBase, REST API-based.
 This new architecture is used to access Azure Data Lake Storage Gen2, Azure Blob Storage, any S3-compatible object Storage, and file formats such as Parquet, Delta, and CSV files.

-This new architecture does not require PolyBase services to be running or configured, only PolyBase feature enabled on an instance-level using the `sp_configure` option.
+This new architecture doesn't require PolyBase services to be running or configured, only PolyBase feature enabled on an instance-level using the `sp_configure` option.

-For all the other already existing data sources, such as SQL Server, Oracle, MongoDB, or ODBC-based data source, PolyBase will use PolyBase services.
+For all the other already existing data sources, such as SQL Server, Oracle, MongoDB, or ODBC-based data source, PolyBase uses PolyBase services.

 |Data Source |PolyBase services |PolyBase feature REST API |
 |---------|---------|---------|